 West Virginia requires all drivers to carry a minimum amount of car insurance coverage.
-Unlike many other states, West Virginia is a "Fault" car accident state, which means that the insurance company of the person at fault for causing the accident is responsible for covering the cost of damages to the injured party (up to policy limits).
-In West Virginia, if you have been injured by no fault of your own you can pursue compensation through one of the following avenues:
+Unlike many other states, In West Virginia, if you have been injured by no fault of your own you can pursue compensation through one of the following avenues:

-At Katz, Kantor, Stonestreet & Buckner, we can review your case and help you understand what your next steps are in securing what you’re legally owed after a car crash in West Virginia.
+At Katz, Kantor, Stonestreet & Buckner, our experienced West Virginia car accident attorneys can review your case and help you understand what your next steps are in securing what you’re legally owed after a car crash in West Virginia.

 Trusted Legal Representation Since 1931

 One Firm That Can Handle Your Legal Needs

 Prepared to Go to Trial to Fight for Your Recovery